Conducting Workshop Annual Summit

 Application Requirements

 Potential participants must include both a CV/Resume (PDF: first name initial and full last name.
 Ex.: TBlanco_CV) and a shareable link to a 10-minute video containing the applicant conducting.
 Ensemble ability is not of a concern, but of the abilities of the conductor to engage with the players and enhance their performance/rehearsal.
 Interested attendees will upload a CV and video link to the application once the registration link opens (see registration below).
-Conducting Participant submissions will be reviewed immediately and accepted until November 30, 2024.
-We will notify accepted applicants by December 6, 2024.
+Conducting Participant submissions will be reviewed immediately.
+We will notify accepted applicants by December 12, 2025 of acceptance.

 Participation will be limited to 20 Conducting Participants with unlimited Observers